Quantified Self Experiments / Bayesian analysis - How caffeine and weekdays affect sleep time (EEG)

 Lets do posterior predictive checks to see how our posterior distribution fits data:

-It seem to be a hairy, but black line (observed data) somehow agree with posterior predictive mean.
+It seem to be hairy as for prior, but black line (observed data) somehow agree with posterior predictive mean.

 Lets get to the final stage and look for difference between groups:

 Here we can see that during caff days there is difference in TST for weekday vs weekend with mean -14 minutes.
 The probability is 68% for effect being at least -10 minutes.
-Not a huge one but we can see a direction and there is 97% probability that effect is less than zero.
+Not a huge one but we can see a direction and there is 97% probability that effect is less then zero (negative).

 Interestingly same happens for decaff days.
-76% probability there is at least 10 minutes less sleep during weekdays.
-So independently to caffeine, during weekdays (when i work mostly) is sleep less.
+76% probability that there is at least 10 minutes less sleep during weekdays.
+So independently to caffeine, during weekdays (when i work mostly) I sleep less.

 Lets look what caffeine do to my sleep: